Work for 9-1-1

 - Score at least a 20 on the Wonderlic test

-- Complete four-hour mandatory observation
+- Complete a mandatory observation in the Communications Center

 - Pass extensive criminal background check